Wind-WindKids/winding/winding.md

 ```

 @artifacting:
-This is how you'd turn your winding into an artifact:
+This is how you'd turn your winding into an artifact, given that `winding` Python package is installed:

 ```bash
 artifact my_first_winding